 3. Check firewall settings

 On NCC, in Help> Security policy information, enlists the ports required for nebula devices to be online and work properly.

 TCP 6667 / 4335 Port used for device netconf connection and management to Nebula Control Center.

-In the case for access points to have internet connection but not connecting to Nebula servers, you can trace route to the domain of Nebula connectivity server to know which part of the traffic stopped or if it's possible to reach.
-Our servers are hosted by Amazon Web Services (AWS), so if the trace route is possible to reach any Amazon domains or routers, then the connection should be good.
+In the case of access points to have internet connection but not connecting to Nebula servers, you can traceroute to the domain of Nebula connectivity server to know which part of the traffic stopped or if it's possible to reach.
+Our servers are hosted by Amazon Web Services (AWS), so if the traceroute is possible to reach any Amazon domains or routers, then the connection should be good.

 Connectivity Server: d.nebula.zyxel.com

 a.
 Open cmd, type "nslookup d.nebula.zyxel.com" for the DNS to resolve the IPs of the domain